Florida man faces charges after baby dies in hot bedroom

 LARGO, Fla.
-(AP) — A Florida man faces charges after his 8-month-old son died while being kept in a sweltering bedroom with no air conditioning.
+(AP) — A Florida man is facing criminal charges after his 8-month-old son died while being kept in a sweltering bedroom with no air conditioning.

-The Tampa Bay Times reports that 25-year-old William Francis Hendrickson was told by authorities the day before to keep his children in another room.
+William Francis Hendrickson, 25, had been told by child protection authorities the day before his son’s death to keep his children in another room, The Tampa Bay Times reported .

-The baby died on Thursday after being kept in a mobile home bedroom in Largo that was 109 degrees when police arrived.
+The baby died on Thursday after being kept in the Largo mobile home bedroom that was 109 degrees when police arrived.

 Authorities say the baby’s body temperature was 105.6 degrees.
 Hendrickson’s 2-year-old daughter had to be treated for dehydration.